 Someone in France and Germany is getting lucky tonight, with the most recent news:

 Sent Oct.
-11: General Game Testing Invites
+11: General Game Testing Invitessource

 Who was invited: Testers from France and Germany